kpousti/cse15l-lab-reports/LabReport5.md

 ### Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, and copy-pasted terminal output is also great.

-I'm working on a Java program that reads data from a file and perform calculations to find the average.
+I'm working on a Java program that reads data from a file and performs calculations to find the average of the given file.
 However, I'm encountering an ArrayIndexOutOfBoundsException error, and I'm not sure what's causing it.
 It seems to happen when I'm accessing an element in an array.
 I'm expecting to see this program run and compute the average of numbers the given file.
 I suspect the issue lies in the loadData method, specifically when populating the data array.

 ![image](practice.pdf)